 Depending on the geology found on site the temperature at 100m deep would remain at approximately 12 oC all year round, unaffected by seasonal changes.
 At these depths the collector is well into the permanent water table level and would remain saturated all year round increasing conductivity too.

 Regarding the physical installation i.e. pipework, provided that the correct materials are used for the installation and fusion welded, both ground loop and borehole systems should have a similar expected lifespan.
-It is anticipate that both systems would be in excess of 50 years, theoretically longer as there should be very little degradation to the plastics used as they are not exposed to sunlight.
+It is anticipated that both systems would be in excess of 50 years, theoretically longer as there should be very little degradation to the plastics used as they are not exposed to sunlight.
 Both systems would require the glycol (heat transfer fluid) to be changed periodically.

 It is imperative that there are no mechanical connections underground which cannot be mapped and ultimately be reached if necessary.
 Best practice would minimise joints in the system as far as is possible.